Sporanox Coupon & Prices

 - Are taking any of the medications that could interact with Sporanox (see the section above)

 Sporanox may harm an unborn baby.
-Try and avoid getting pregnant whilst taking Sporanox and for two months after you stop taking it.
+Try and avoid getting pregnant while taking Sporanox and for two months after you stop taking it.
 Talk to your physician before taking Sporanox if you:

 - Have or have had any heart problems